 Elution with CHCl3-MeOH (90:10) affords 160 fractions.
-Fractions (92-100) gave 71 mg of impure compound which were crystallized in dichloro-methane to give 38 mg of compound 2, and Fractions (122-124) gave 64 mg of impure compound which were crystallized in dichloro-methane to give 29 mg of compound 3.
+Fractions (92-100) gave 71 mg of an impure compound which was crystallized in dichloromethane to give 38 mg of compound 2, and Fractions (122-124) gave 64 mg of an impure compound which was crystallized in dichloromethane to give 29 mg of compound 3.
 Elution with CHCl3-MeOH (80:20) gave 48 mg residue which was crystallized in a mixture of acetone-methanol to give 22 mg of pure compound 4.
-The plant residue from methanolic extract then re-extracted with mixture of MeOH-H2O (70:30) at room temperature, and the filtrate were evaporated in vacuum, and during this evaporation the white precipitate were accumulated, we filtrate it and washed with methanol to gave 80 mg of pure compound 1.
+The plant residue from methanolic extract then re-extracted with the mixture of MeOH-H2O (70:30) at room temperature, and the filtrate was evaporated in vacuum, and during this evaporation, the white precipitate was accumulated, we filtrated it and washed with methanol to give 80 mg of pure compound 1.

 FIG. 1: STRUCTURE OF COMPOUNDS 1, 2, 3, 4

-The data from 13C-NMR spectrum (Table 1) display 24 signals.
-The multiplicities of carbon signals were determined by DEPT experiment.
+The data from the 13C-NMR spectrum Table 1 display 24 signals.
+The multiplicities of carbon signals were determined by the DEPT experiment.
 Taking into account the results from our comprehensive 1D and 2D-NMR studies and previous knowledge derived from metabolites isolated from the genus Teucrium 39, 51 - 53 it is evident that (1) possesses a highly oxidized neo-clerodane nucleus.
-The 1H-NMR spectrum (Table 1) of compound (1) showed a dd at δ 6.56 (J = 0.8, 1.6 Hz, H-14), a broad singlet at δ 7.71 (H-15), and a triplet at δ 7.63 (J = 1.7 Hz, H-16) were readily assigned to a terminal furan ring.
-In addition the 1H-NMR spectrum showed two AB system (δ 2.95, 4.14 and 2.96, 2.81) which we have assigned to H-19 and H-18 respectively.
+The 1H-NMR spectrum Table 1 of compound (1) showed a dd at δ 6.56 (J = 0.8, 1.6 Hz, H-14), a broad singlet at δ 7.71 (H-15), and a triplet at δ 7.63 (J = 1.7 Hz, H-16) were readily assigned to a terminal furan ring.
+Also, the 1H-NMR spectrum showed two AB system (δ 2.95, 4.14 and 2.96, 2.81) which we have assigned to H-19 and H-18 respectively.